 130. Germination Standards For Flower Seeds.

-The kinds of flower seeds listed below are those for which standard Standard testing procedures for kinds of flower seeds have been prescribed by the Association of Official Seed Analysts (AOSA) or Association of American Seed Control Officials (AASCO) and that are required by the labeling provisions of Section , Idaho Code.
-A copy may be obtained at no cost online from the AOSA website at: https://analyzeseeds.com/, or the AASCO website at: https://www.seedcontrol.org/ The percentage listed opposite each kind is the germination standard for that kind.
+The kinds of flower seeds listed below are those for which standard Standard testing procedures for kinds of flower seeds have been prescribed by the AOSA) orAASCO and that are required by the labeling provisions of Section 22-415, Idaho Code.
+The percentage listed opposite each kind is the germination standard for that kind.
 For the kinds marked with an asterisk, the percentage is arrived at by totaling the percent germination and percent hard seed.
 (3-15-22)

 01. Table 1.